 Queen Islena of Cherek

-Achievements in Ignorance: It's illegal to throw a priest into prison without evidence.
-Islena doesn't know that, and Grodeg knows she doesn't.
+Achievements in Ignorance: It's illegal to throw a priest into the dungeon without evidence.
+Islena doesn't know that, and Grodeg knows she doesn't know that — so he's forced to do everything Islena demands of him because he really doesn't want to be thrown into the dungeon.
 Anheg finds the entire situation hilarious.

 Brainless Beauty: When Anheg is asked why he married her, his response is that "It certainly wasn't for her brains!"